Inevitabby/notes/cs2600/markdown/05 - Basic Commands.md

 	* `who am i`: Identifies your username and terminal ID.
 		+ rel: `who mom likes`
 - `finger`: Prints more login information than `who`
+- `uname`: Print name of operating system
+- `id`: Displays user id and all group names and ids.

 ## On Communicating with Others